rsdoiel/mkpage/README.md

-    An experiment, a deconstructed content manage system, things are sure to change ...
+    An experiment, a deconstructed content manage system, something is sure to change

 # mkpage